montagejs/screening/docs/InstallReadme.md

 MongoDB can be downloaded from http://www.mongodb.org/downloads.
 Screening has been tested with version 2.0.
 Please use the 64-bit version if your system supports it.

+Note: On OSX if you use the [Homebrew](http://mxcl.github.com/homebrew/) package manager you can install mongodb with `brew install mongodb`. `mongod` will then be available directly on your path.
+To install a specific version use `brew versions mongodb`.

 However it's also possible to download it automatically with the following command: